Menu Close

 • Heaven and Hell are literal places

 Anyone who claims to be an Evangelical yet denies one or more of these cardinal doctrines is Evangelical in name only.
 The fringe of the Evangelical tent is littered with pastors, professors, and congregants who hold all sorts of liberal/progressive Christian beliefs, yet refuse to own what they are.
 And I get it.
-Towards the tail end of my ministerial career, my beliefs were definitely not Evangelical.
+Towards the tail end of my ministerial career, some of my beliefs were definitely not Evangelical.
 Yet, Evangelicalism was home.
 It was all that I had ever known.
 I couldn’t bring myself to abandon my metaphorical family, even though I was liberal/progressive belief-wise.
-Even today, 12 years removed from walking away from Christianity, I still, at times, miss my family.
+Even today, sixteen years removed from walking away from Christianity, I still, at times, miss my family.
 Not Jesus, not the ministry, but the social connection I had with many loving, wonderful people.

 Often, Evangelicals think I am misrepresenting them when I have the audacity to claim that Evangelicals are Fundamentalists.
 This argument alone has led all sorts of objections from Evangelicals who scream from rooftops, I AM NOT A FUNDAMENTALIST!
-However, as I show in my post, Are Evangelical Fundamentalists?
-Evangelicals are inherently Fundamentalists both theologically and socially.
-There’s simply no way to be an Evangelical and not be a Fundamentalist.
+However, as I show in my post, Are Evangelical Fundamentalists?, Evangelicals are inherently Fundamentalists both theologically and socially.
+There’s simply no way to be a consistent Evangelical and not be a Fundamentalist.

 Well, Bruce, I don’t care what you say, I am an Evangelical, and I am not a Fundamentalist!
 You can self-identify any way you want, but just because you do so doesn’t change the fact that your theological beliefs and social practices are Fundamentalist.
 If you walk, talk, and act like a Fundamentalist, you are one.